 - Preventive care – spraying Bordeaux mixture helps to effectively reduce risks.

-This is performed starting in September, and must be renewed three times for a month and a half (every two weeks).
+Start applying this in September.
+Renew it three times for a month and a half (every two weeks).

 In spring, spray once or twice starting in March, again with a fortnight between sprayings.

-- Curative care – remove infected branches immediately and burn them.
+- Curative care – remove canker-infected branches immediately and burn them.

-If the trunk itself is hit, remove as much of the contaminated surface as you can with a repeatedly disinfected billhook or sharp plane, until reaching the healthy portion of the bark.
+If the trunk itself is hit, remove as much of the contaminated surface as you can.
+Use billhook or sharp plane that you disinfect repeatedly, until reaching the healthy portion of the bark.